 Array#rotate

-.rotate and .rotate! shift array elements by moving the element at a given index to the front, wrapping elements from the beginning to the end.
+rotate and rotate! shift array elements by moving the element at a given index to the front and wrapping the earlier items to the end.
+That makes the method useful whenever the order should advance without changing the meaning of the data.

 rotate creates a new array with elements rearranged. rotate! modifies the original array in place.
 Both methods are useful for cycling through queue-like data structures or creating rotating schedules.